 Try to source all your animal products from organic, pasture-raised beef to avoid these potential problems.
 Even if the conventionally-raised animals don’t convey stress, pasture-raised cows are verifiably higher in healthy fats and important micronutrients.

 Just a little bit of preparatory work transforms beef heart from chewy to truly delicious.
-Here’s a simple recipe to help your heart-based dishes make the leap.
+Here’s a simple organ meat recipe to help you enjoy beef heart.

 Simple beef heart recipe